 Sable fur has been a highly valued item in the fur trade since the Early Middle Ages.
-Sable is unique.
-It is soft, thick, silky, shiny and lightweight, and it retains its smoothness in whatever direction it is stroked.
+Sable is unique: soft, thick, silky, shiny, and lightweight, it retains its smoothness in whatever direction it is stroked.

 Because of its high value, sable fur is often integrated into various quality garments, and, therefore is in demand among a range of high fashion brands worldwide.

-The regulations will be developed in accordance with the ‘Terms of Reference’ for the implementation of scientific research projects and the development of scientifically grounded rules for keeping and breeding farm-raised animals in Russia.
+The regulations have been developed in accordance with the ‘Terms of Reference’ for the implementation of scientific research projects and the development of scientifically grounded rules for keeping and breeding farm-raised animals in Russia.

 Russia follows the Agreement on International Humane Trapping Standards (AIHTS).
 In 2017, the Russian Center for Certification of Traps was established on the basis of the state institution Centrohotcontrol.
 In July 2017, a memorandum was signed between Centrohotcontrol and the Canadian Fur Institute on cooperation in the certification of humane traps.
 Work is now underway to certify new models of humane traps.

 Hunting and trapping territories are granted for long-term rent and it is in the interest of the owner of the land to preserve and potentially increase the number of animals.
 Typically, the landowner carries out measures around improvement, feeding, monitoring and compliance within the rules of hunting in their territory.
 They count the population of each species and report it to the Hunting Administration.

 For the production of a sable, each hunter is required to issue a license and to obtain only the allowed number of sables in accordance with the limit in this region.

 Rules for trapping and for the hunting season are strictly enforced.